awsdocs/aws-iot-docs/developerguide/enhanced-custom-auth-using.md

 This section explains how to use enhanced custom authentication to pass client credentials to your custom authorizer by using HTTP headers and query strings or MQTT user names and passwords\.

 Devices and clients that use the Transport Layer Security \(TLS\) protocol to connect to AWS IoT must send the Server Name Indication \(SNI\) TLS extension with a value that matches the domain of the appropriate domain configuration\.
 You can specify a custom authorizer that isn't the default authorizer if the `allowAuthorizerOverride` value in your domain configuration is set to `true`\.
-For more information on configuring the SNI extension, see [Transport Security in AWS IoT](transport-security.md)\.
+For more information on configuring the SNI extension, see [Transport security in AWS IoT](transport-security.md)\.

 To use enhanced custom authentication in MQTT connections, clients must also send the Application Layer Protocol Negotiation \(ALPN\) TLS extension with a value of `mqtt` and connect on port 443\.

 **Note**
 You can find configuration for these TLS extensions in the V2 AWS IoT Device SDKs\.
 For more information, see the [AWS Labs GitHub repo](https://github.com/awslabs)\.

-## HTTPS Requests<a name="enhanced-custom-auth-using-https"></a>
+## HTTPS requests<a name="enhanced-custom-auth-using-https"></a>

 Requests to custom authorizers can pass tokens by using one of the following: HTTP headers or query strings in HTTP Publish requests or HTTP Upgrade requests for establishing MQTT over WSS sessions\.
 The following example uses HTTP headers to send an upgrade request to AWS IoT Device Gateway\.